danieledapo/danieledapo.github.io/content/post/property-based-testing.md

 `contains` method is coherent with my `convex_hull` implementation.
 This means that I don't need to write a bunch of other tests for `contains` because a lot of cases are already covered by the `convex_hull` test.
-Less code to write and mantain, yay!
+Less code to write and maintain, yay!

 ## Conclusions

 I already used property based testing before in Haskell and I always liked the idea.
 However, the problem domain was different and I don't think I fully appreciated the power of this tool.
-After this experience, I can definitely say that I'll empower this techinique as often as possible because it allows me to use a mentality where I can just write the algorithm and then let the test framework verify it holds the properties.
-It's a rudimental version of a formal proof if you wish.
+After this experience, I can definitely say that I'll empower this technique as often as possible because it allows me to use a mentality where I can just write the algorithm and then let the test framework verify it holds the properties.
+It's a primitive version of a formal proof if you wish.

 Property based testing isn't perfect though, there are a couple of gotchas to